Hugh1996/Staffies4U-PP1/README.md

 # User Experience (UX)

-- ## User Stories
+## User Stories

 - First Time Visitor Goals

-    a.
-As a first time visitor, I want to be able to easily understand the main purpose of the website.
+  - As a first time visitor, I want to be able to easily understand the main purpose of the website.

-    b.
-As a first time visitor, I want to be able to easily navigate through the site.
+  - As a first time visitor, I want to be able to easily navigate through the site.

-    c.
-As a first time visitor, I want to know what the site offers.
+  - As a first time visitor, I want to know what the site offers.

-    d.
-As a first time visitor, I want to be able to locate their social media links to determine how trustworthy as an organisation they are.
+  - As a first time visitor, I want to be able to locate their social media links to determine how trustworthy as an organisation they are.

 - Returning Visitor Goals

-    a.
-As a returning visitor, I want to see if there are any other staffies available for adoption.
+  - As a returning visitor, I want to see if there are any other staffies available for adoption.

-    b.
-As a returing visitor, I want the option to enquire about adoption should I be interested.
+  - As a returing visitor, I want the option to enquire about adoption should I be interested.

 - Frequent User Goals

-    a.
-As a frequent user, I want to see if there are any updates to the website such as more staffies available for adoption.
+  - As a frequent user, I want to see if there are any updates to the website such as more staffies available for adoption.

-    b.
-As a frequent user, I want the option to easily contact the organisation.
+  - As a frequent user, I want the option to easily contact the organisation.

 ## Design